 Class Members who do not timely Opt-Out of the Settlement will be deemed to participate in the Settlement and shall become a Participating Class Member without having to submit a claim form or take any other action.
 To Opt-Out of the Settlement, the Class Member must submit a written request to the Settlement Administrator no later than 45 days after being mailed by the Settlement Administrator ("Response Deadline").
-(S.A. ¶¶ 1.47).
-Any Opt-Out request that is not postmarked by the Response Deadline will be invalid.
+(S.A. ¶¶ 1.45).
+Any Opt-Out request that is not postmarked by the Response Deadline will be invalid, unless a Notice was remailed in which case the Class Member will have an additional 14 days to respond.
 (S.A. ¶ 8.5.1).

 The Class Notice shall inform the Class Members of their right to object to the Settlement.
-Any Class Member who wishes to object to the Settlement may submit a written objection to the Settlement Administrator no later than the Response Deadline or, in the alternative, may appear in Court (or hire an attorney to appear in Court) to present verbal objections at the Final Approval Hearing.
+Any Participating Class Member who wishes to object to the Settlement may submit a written objection to the Settlement Administrator no later than the Response Deadline or, in the alternative, may appear in Court (or hire an attorney to appear in Court) to present verbal objections at the Final Approval Hearing.
 (S.A. ¶ 8.7.2).